 What I particularly liked about the movie is that the drama is built around the really interesting and complex relationship of two friends.

 Thanks to sharp writing and good characterizations you understand why these two very different people remain friends for such a long time.
 Being a man, I also liked the idea of seeing success and failure through women’s eyes, bringing attention to issues that don’t normally affect me — you can always learn from other people when you try to see things from their perspectives.

 Considering the fact that Davis and Hopkins disliked each other, the movie is full of warmth and humor.
 You don’t doubt for a second that they are life-long friends, and that’s great acting in itself.
 The ladies have different acting styles that complement each other and that makes the whole thing kinda tantalizing, enticing, and compelling to watch.

 Davis is very good.
 She later said that Kit was very much like herself.
 In one scene she appears to wear nothing but (male) pajama tops — it shocked ’40s audiences!
 Hopkins gives a brilliant performance.
 She brings a gorgeous self-absurdness to the part of the novelist of trashy books.
 Interestingly, this is Hopkins’s very last starring role; she went to Broadway and returned to the big screen in supporting roles.
-The cast also includes John Loder (Now, Voyager), Gig Young (The Gay Sisters), Dolores Moran (Silver Lode), and Anne Revere (National Velvet).
+The cast also includes John Loder (How Green Was My Valley), Gig Young (They Shoot Horses, Don’t They?), Dolores Moran (Silver Lode), and Anne Revere (National Velvet).